waph-phung/waph/labs/lab1/README.md

 Use the `pandoc` tool to generate the PDF report for submission from the `README.md` file, make sure that the report and contents are rendered properly.

+**Note**: If you face the issue that figures are not rendered in preferred positions, use option `-f markdown-implicit_figures -t pdf` to disable the default `implicit_figures` option in pandoc

 The PDF file should be named `your-username-waph-lab1.pdf`, e.g., `phungph-waph-lab1.pdf`